310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars_p1.md

 {% endbubble %}

 {% bubble Konata frown %}
 No, I’m aware you mean no harm.
-As someone from the mainland, you have no obligation to be concerned with our affairs…
+As someone from the main island, you have no obligation to be concerned with our affairs…

 Yet here you are, involving yourself— No, <em>cooperating</em> with us.
 It’s unthinkable that I’d ever see that as a burden, when I should be showing you gratitude.
 {% endbubble %}